Staff Contact Details

 - Drugs - smoking, alcohol

-- Sex and relationships - good relationships, coping with puberty, how sex works
+- Relationships and Sex Education – healthy relationships, coping with puberty, consent, mental health

 - Tutor PSHCE lessons on friendship, risk taking, jobs and heroes.